“Minimizing Your Holding Costs: A Guide to the Top 10 Expenses When Selling Property in Covington and Newport KY in 2023″

 Capital Gains Taxes

-Finally, if you sell your property for a profit, you’ll need to pay capital gains taxes.
+Finally, you must pay capital gains taxes if you sell your property for a profit.
 Capital gains taxes are calculated based on the difference between the sale price of your property and its original purchase price.
-Depending on the length of time you’ve owned the property and your tax bracket, capital gains taxes can add up to a significant amount.
-This is not tax advice but if you are selling your primary residence, you should be able to avoid most of the taxes from that sale.
-Call an accountant and they will discuss your options, it will be worth your time.
+Capital gains taxes can add up to a significant amount depending on the time you’ve owned the property and your tax bracket.
+This is not tax advice, but if you are selling your primary residence, you should be able to avoid most of the taxes from that sale.
+Call an accountant, and they will discuss your options; it will be worth your time.

 A finish line that has been broken which represents the end of the line, and if this case, it means In Conclusion.